 An assessor under this paragraph may not place clients in treatment.
 The assessor shall gather required information and provide it to the county along with any required documentation.
 The county shall make all placement decisions for clients assessed by assessors under this paragraph.

 (d) An eligible vendor under section 254B.05 conducting a comprehensive assessment for an individual seeking treatment shall approve the nature, intensity level, and duration of treatment service if a need for services is indicated, but the individual assessed can access any enrolled provider that is licensed to provide the level of service authorized, including the provider or program that completed the assessment.
 If an individual is enrolled in a prepaid health plan, the individual must comply with any provider network requirements or limitations.

-A Rule 25 assessment, under Minnesota Rules, part 9530.6615, does not need to be completed for an individual being committed as a chemically dependent person, as defined in section 253B.02, and for the duration of a civil commitment under section 253B.065, 253B.09, or 253B.095 in order for a county to access consolidated chemical dependency treatment funds under section 254B.04.
-The county must determine if the individual meets the financial eligibility requirements for the consolidated chemical dependency treatment funds under section 254B.04.
+A Rule 25 assessment, under Minnesota Rules, part 9530.6615, does not need to be completed for an individual being committed as a chemically dependent person, as defined in section 253B.02, and for the duration of a civil commitment under section 253B.065, 253B.09, or 253B.095 in order for a county to access the behavioral health fund under section 254B.04.
+The county must determine if the individual meets the financial eligibility requirements for the behavioral health fund under section 254B.04.
 Nothing in this subdivision prohibits placement in a treatment facility or treatment program governed under this chapter or Minnesota Rules, parts 9530.6600 to 9530.6655.

 NOTE: The amendment to subdivision 5 by Laws 2021, First Special Session chapter 7, article 6, section 7, is effective upon federal approval.
 The commissioner of human services shall notify the revisor of statutes when federal approval is obtained.
 Laws 2021, First Special Session chapter 7, article 6, section 7, the effective date.